-Measuring Sustainable Tourism Development in the heart of the Alps
+Measuring Sustainable Tourism Development in the Heart of the Alps

 For decades, Tyrol has balanced the needs of its residents with those of its visitors through participatory strategies and strong collaboration between government, research institutions, and the tourism industry.
 This approach has created a solid foundation for responsible, future-oriented destination development and lead to the integration of sustainability as one of the central elements of Tyrol’s tourism strategy.
 “The Tirolean Way – Perspectives for the responsible development of tourism” (2021) emphasizes ecological, social, and economic responsibility as equally important dimensions of success and already establishes a framework for multidimensional monitoring and evaluation of tourism development.
 These principles are reinforced in the Tyrolean Tourism Act (2022), which requires all Tourism Associations to appoint a sustainability coordinator, develop a sustainability strategy, and publish an annual sustainability report — a unique model in Austria and beyond.

 Building on this strong foundation, the Tyrolean Sustainable Tourism Observatory (TYSTO) was established to systematically monitor and advance sustainable tourism development in Tyrol.
-Initiated by MCI Tourism together with the Government of Tyrol, the Tyrolean Economic Chamber, and the Federation of Tyrolean Tourism Associations (VTT) and supported by the Austrian State Secretariat for Tourism, TYSTO joined the UN Tourism INSTO network to provide a robust framework for ongoing monitoring.
+Initiated in close collaboration between the Department of Tourism & Leisure Business (MCI Tourism) at MCI | The Entrepreneurial School® together with the Government of Tyrol, the Federation of Tyrolean Tourism Associations (VTT) and supported by the Austrian State Secretariat for Tourism, Tyrol joined the UN Tourism International Network of Sustainable Tourism Observatories in 2024.
 By providing data-driven insights, TYSTO supports informed decision-making and strengthens Tyrol’s role as a leading example of sustainable alpine tourism.

 Tyrol: Facts & Figures